samover/todo_challenge/README.md

 The product can be previewed on [Heroku](https://minimal-todo-list.herokuapp.com/).

-As always at [Makers Academy], the approach is TDD.
+As always at [Makers Academy](http://www.makersacadamy.com), the approach is TDD.
 For testing I have used Karma and Protractor.

 The app uses the new HTML5 persistent local storage and Bootstrap for the layout.